Bilbrough

-Bilbrough (/ˈbɪlbrə/) is a village and civil parish in the Selby District of North Yorkshire, England, 6 mi south-west of York, and just outside the York city boundary.
+Bilbrough (/ˈbɪlbrə/) is a village and civil parish in the county of North Yorkshire, England, 6 mi south-west of York, and just outside the York city boundary.
 According to the 2001 Census it had a population of 319 increasing to 348 at the 2011 census.

 The village was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby.
+It is now administered by the unitary North Yorkshire Council.

 History

 The name means "The fortress of Bila", a personal name – probably Anglo-Saxon – not recorded but suggested by numerous other placenames.

 The village and the surrounding parish has an area of 1,390 acres and was mostly the property of the Fairfax family from the 14th century onwards.
 Thomas Fairfax, parliamentary commander-in-chief during the English Civil War, is buried here in a tomb inside the Fairfax Chapel within the village church, beside his wife Anne, daughter of Lord Vere, Baron of Tilbury.
 Other notable landowners of the Parish included Richard Basy, an MP for York in the late 13th century.

 Bilbrough Manor, built in 1902 for Guy Thomas Fairfax, is a Grade II listed building.
 The original Manor House, now a farmhouse, was built in 1670 for Thomas Fairfax.
 It is known that the former MP and Lord Mayor of York, Admiral Robert Fairfax, resided at this Manor.
 It was destroyed by fire in 1832.

 In 1881 the population was 198.

 The village is the subject of a 17th-century poem, Upon the hill and grove at Bilbrough, written by English metaphysical poet and politician, Andrew Marvell.